mattwilkinsonn/twitter-service/README.md

-# Protagonist Term Project
+# Twitter Service Term Project

 Project for AU's Software Engineering class (CSC-450), Fall 2020, Professor Godwin

-Client: Marshall Roach, Protagonist
+Twitter Analytics Service which ingests data from the Twitter Sampled Stream API and then outputs to Elasticsearch database on AWS.